Anchit1909/hotbox-food-order-react-native/README.md

 ### Get API Keys

 1. Create a Supabase account to get SUPABASE URL and SUPABASE ANON key.
-2. Create Stripe account to get API keys from stripe to process payments.
+2. Create a Stripe account to get API keys from stripe to process payments.

 ### Installing the dependencies.